 If you’re a high energy person like me, you feel as if you’ve had a personality transplant – not a good one.
 You are listless, apathetic, and you don’t have the energy to fight to get better.

 What’s worse is it may seem like depression or ennui to others, when what you really have is a medical problem no one has caught yet.
 So you’ve got people telling you to snap out of it as if you have magical powers over your thyroid or your progesterone levels, as if you can talk yourself out of Lyme Disease, Celiac’s Disease, or Lupus.
 After a few years of dealing with all this, you do get depressed about it in the end.

-Back in the 1980’s I had chronic fatigue syndrome, and when I began having brain fog problems, I was terrified that the viral infection had returned.
+Back in the 1980’s I had chronic fatigue syndrome (they call it myalgic encephalomyelitis now, I’m told,) and when I began having brain fog problems, I was terrified that the viral infection had returned.
 I’d been symptom free for over 10 years.
 However, unlike chronic fatigue, my brain fog had no accompanying flu-like symptoms or fever.

 I wondered if a series of personal problems hadn’t plunged me into a depressive state.
 Everyone feels sad when people die or when someone embezzles your money.
 Most of us move on.
 I moved on, but didn’t feel better.

 Whatever, I felt lousy and couldn’t get stuff done.
 I was able to get some relief from my symptoms with over the counter energy supplements and herbal remedies supposed to increase pep and attentiveness, like Black Cohosh and green tea.
 Back in 2010, I blogged about “losing my mojo” and gradually getting back in the game.
 Even so, I was only working at about half the rate I used to.